oroaa/password-manager-gui/readme.md

 - Email, Username, and Passwords are encrypted using SHA256 and Fernet
 - Password generator for creating completley random and secure passwords
 - Embedded password stregth algorthm to test your utilized passwords
-- SQLite database file export for portability
+- SQLite database file export for portabilit

 ## Images
 ### Login